 “After what?”

-She pressed the teddy bear to her face.
+She pressed the teddy bear against her face.

 “And she said… if anyone asks… tell them the man in the basement isn’t dead.”

-David took his phone from his pocket and walked two steps away so his voice wouldn’t frighten her, but he kept his eyes on us the whole time.
+David took his phone from his pocket and moved two steps away so his voice wouldn’t frighten her, but he never took his eyes off us.

 “Yes,” he said to the dispatcher.
 “This is an emergency.
 A child is at our home alone.
 She says her mother is unconscious and there’s an injured man in a basement.”

-“He’s not dead,” she said with sudden urgency.
-“Mommy said I have to say it right so they go fast.”
+“He’s not dead,” she said urgently.
+“Mommy told me I have to say it right so they go fast.”

 I leaned toward her.